krother/training_and_teaching_methods/troubleshooting/energizers.md

 ## Binary count

-Count to 15 using your fingers.
+Count to 15 using the fingers of one of your hands.

 ----